 The falls are one of the highest in Tasmania at 90 metres high (295 feet) and 42,000 thousand litres* of water gushes over them every minute.
 In winter that increases to 220,000 litres and yes, that’s every minute.
 Quite a lot of water when you think about it.

-From the Saint Columba Falls the water then enters George River where it flows east and eventually out to sea through Georges Bay, where St Helens is situated.
-It is a vital part of the fragile eco-system in Tasmania’s north-east.
-Again, I’ve uploaded images of Saint Columba Falls on the Photography page.
+From Saint Columba Falls, the water then enters George River where it flows east and eventually out to sea through Georges Bay, where St Helens is situated.
+It is a vital part of the fragile ecosystem in Tasmania’s northeast.

 – ⋅ o ♥ o ⋅ –